SAP/jenkins-library/documentation/docs/steps/gctsCreateRepository.md

 ## Example

-Example configuration for the use in a Jenkinsfile.
+Example configuration for the use in a `Jenkinsfile`.

 ```groovy
 gctsCreateRepository(